Research

 The Long Shadow of Heroes: Martyrs' Cemetery, Patriotic Education, and Street Crime

-Moving beyond the standard distinction between formal and informal social control, this paper examines how the state may influence behavior by embedding political and historical narratives in physical space.
-Drawing on geo-coded crime data and a staggered Difference-in-Differences design, I find that the establishment of Martyrs' Cemetery Parks is associated with a significant decline in nearby crime, especially property crime.
+Moving beyond the standard distinction between formal and informal social control, this paper examines how the state curbs crime by embedding political and historical narratives in physical space.
+Using geocoded crime data and a staggered Difference-in-Differences design, I show that the establishment of Martyrs' Cemetery Parks leads to a significant decline in nearby crime, especially property crime.

-The effect attenuates with distance and appears to operate through two channels: spatially, through the clustering of patriotic education venues rather than increased police deployment, and temporally, through commemorative activity concentrated between August and October.
-Complementary evidence from a vignette experiment and instrumental variable estimates derived from a national survey suggests that memorial architecture can foster social order through implicit moral suasion rather than direct coercion.
+The effect decays with distance and operates through two channels: spatially, through the clustering of patriotic education venues rather than expanded police presence; and temporally, through seasonal commemorative activities, particularly from August to October.
+A vignette experiment, complemented by instrumental-variable estimates from a national survey, indicates that memorial architecture fosters social order through moral suasion linked to patriotic education rather than conventional coercive mechanisms.

 Reticence or Theatrics?
 Grassroots Cadre Presence and Political Response in Surveys

-Respondents interviewed in the presence of cadres are more likely to over-report trust in local officials and under-report unfair treatment or conflict with authorities.
-I complement the observational analysis with randomized controlled trial simulations using retrieval-augmented generation and in-context learning, together with implicit association evidence, to argue that authoritarian cognition plays a central role in shaping these responses.
+Respondents interviewed in the presence of cadres over-report trust in grassroots officeholders and evaluations of local government performance while under-reporting unfair treatment and conflict with authorities.
+To probe mechanisms, I combine randomized controlled trial simulations based on retrieval-augmented generation and in-context learning with real-human implicit association tests, showing that social desirability bias is driven by authoritarian cognition under perceived or actual sanction risk.